Leading New Wave film director Jean-Luc Godard dies aged 91 | Entertainment

 Film director Jean-Luc Godard, the godfather of France's New Wave cinema who pushed cinematic boundaries and inspired iconoclastic directors decades after his 1960s heyday, died on Tuesday aged 91, his family and producers said.
 Godard was among the world's most acclaimed directors, known for such classics as "Breathless" and "Contempt", which broke with convention and helped kickstart a new way of filmmaking, with handheld camera work, jump cuts and existential dialogue.

-This upbringing contrasted with his later pioneering ways.
-Godard fell in with like-minded folk whose dissatisfaction with humdrum movies that never strayed from convention sowed the seeds of a breakaway movement which came to be called the Nouvelle Vague.
-With its more forthright, offbeat approach to sex, violence and its explorations of the counter-culture, anti-war politics and other changing mores, the New Wave was about innovation in the making of movies.

-Godard was one of the most prolific of his peers, producing dozens of short- and full-length films over more than half a century from the late 1950s.
 "Sometimes reality is too complex.
 Stories give it form," Godard said.
+CIGARS AND COFFEE

+Godard spent the final years of his life in Rolle, a Swiss village on the banks of Lake Geneva - a region favoured by celebrities keen to avoid the spotlight.
+"We would come across him here, he had a very unique silhouette, he was always smoking his iconic cigar and he used to drink his coffee in a restaurant on the main street," said Rolle Mayor Monique Pugnale.

+"We use to see him almost every week, he came to buy a cookie," said Nadine von Wattenwyl, who runs a grocery store.
+"We knew already what he wanted, so we were ready."
+Most of Godard's most influential and commercially successful films came in the 1960s, including "Vivre Sa Vie" (My Life to Live), "Pierrot le Fou", "Two or Three Things I Know About Her" and "Weekend" .

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)